dnztrmn918/AkashOp/README.md

 3. Click "Deploy App"
 4. Once deployed, go to Resources tab and turn on the worker

-## 🔄 How to Generate Session String

-Use our Session Generator Bot: [@ShrutiSessionBot](https://t.me/ShrutiSessionBot)

-1. Start the bot
-2. Send phone number with country code
-3. Enter the OTP
-4. Your session string will be generated

 ## 🤔 Common Issues & Fixes

 - **Bot not responding**: Check if the bot is running and has proper permissions